-- 13.1 An amendment to a motion shall be in terms which retain the identity of the original motion and does not contradict the motion. - 13.2 Not more than one motion or one proposed amendment to a motion may be put before a meeting of Council at any one time. - 13.3 Where an amendment to a motion is before a meeting of Council, no other amendment to the motion shall be considered until after the first amendment has been put. - 13.4 Where a motion is amended by another motion, the original motion shall not be put as a subsequent motion to amend that other motion.
+- 13.1 An amendment to a motion shall be in terms which retain the identity of the original motion and does not contradict the motion. - 13.2 Not more than one motion or one proposed amendment to a motion may be put before a meeting of Council at any one time. - 13.3 Where an amendment to a motion is before a meeting of Council, no other amendment to the motion shall be considered until after the first amendment has been put. - 13.4 Where a motion has been successfully amended by majority vote of Council and has become the substantive motion, the original recommendation can not be considered as an amendment to the substantive motion.